 GenTex Power Corporation owns 50% of the plant, from which energy is sold to wholesale customers.
 That share is referred to as GenTex 1.
-LCRA owns the other 50 percent of the plant (the original Calpine share) of Lost Pines 1.
+LCRA owns the other 50% of the plant (the original Calpine share) of Lost Pines 1.

 The nine-member GenTex Board continues to approve the plant's annual operation and maintenance budget and monitor activities at Lost Pines 1.

 The GenTex Board of Directors includes four representatives of LCRA's wholesale electric customers and five representatives from LCRA's Board of Directors.

 Customer representatives are GenTex Board Vice Chair Robert Lindsey III (Goldthwaite city manager), Matt Bentke (general manager and chief executive officer, Bluebonnet Electric Cooperative), Julie C. Parsley (chief executive officer, Pedernales Electric Cooperative) and Michael Wolfe Sr. (mayor, City of Hempstead).